Harpal Singh Sokhi: Culinary career

 Sokhi executed the business class menus on Singapore Airlines for seven years, and also conducted the "Ancient Indian Food" promotion on Indian Airlines.
 He has also developed menus for SOTC travels.
 Besides, he has developed menus for Wockhardt Hospitals.

-Sokhi has taught as a guest faculty member at the N. L. Dalmia Institute of Management Studies and Research.
+Hetaught as a guest faculty member at the N. L. Dalmia Institute of Management Studies and Research.
 He has also designed menus for many events, including weddings and birthday parties.

 Television

 In 1993, Sokhi hosted the first episode of Khana Khazana on Zee TV.
 He launched his first solo show Harpal ki Rasoi on Nagpur's local Siti Cable TV, but the show was not as successful as Sokhi expected it to be.
 Later, Sokhi started hosting Turban Tadka on Food Food channel, which gained him popular recognition in India.
 He is famous for his phrase "Namak Shamak" and song he sings while seasoning his food.
 It became one of the top cookery shows by TRPs.
 Sokhi came to be known for his phrase namak shamak.

 He has also hosted the TV shows Kitchen Khiladi and Sirf Tees Minute on FoodFood channel.
 In 2014, he hosted Zee News' road food show Desh da Swaad, travelling across India.
 He is also one of India's top chefs on YouTube.
 In 2016, he participated in the dance reality show Jhalak Dikhhla Jaa 9.
-Incidentally he is also the first Chef to have work tried his hands in a bollywood movie called BANKCHOR which was released mid of 2017.